 The proposed road project is an undertaking in relation to a physical work and, as such, is defined as a project under subsection 2(1) of the federal Act.
-INAC is considering providing a land interest under section 35 of the Indian Act to enable the project to proceed.
-Pursuant to paragraph 5(1)(b) of the federal Act, an environmental assessment must be conducted before a decision on the land instrument can be made.
-INAC is therefore a responsible authority (RA) under the federal Act.

 DFO may be required to issue one or more authorizations under subsection 35(2) of the Fisheries Act with respect to watercourse crossings.
 Issuance of these authorizations is described in the Law List Regulations under the federal Act.
 Therefore, DFO must ensure that an environmental assessment of the project is carried out before any Fisheries Act authorizations are issued.
 DFO is an RA under the federal Act.